CZDanol/DNLTray/README.md

-# Danol's Ultimate Organizer System
+# DNLTray - Danol's ultimaze organizer system
 **WORK IN PROGRESS**
 **Due to size limitations, the repository doesn't contain .stl files.
 A selection of them is available in releases.
 The rest you have to build yourself.
 Simply download this repository, open the appropriate scad file and compile it.**